Pomeranians are known to look like miniature lions with their long, fluffy coat and famous apricot color.

 Chocolate merles have blotchy patterns of brown on their solid chocolate bodies.
 These blotches appear at random and are unique from one chocolate merle to the other.

 They look very similar to chocolate and tan, but their light brown or red speckles make them easy to spot.
-The long hair makes the merle pattern beautiful.
+Their long hair makes the merle pattern especially beautiful.

 The chocolate sable will have a light brown coat with dark brown hairs mixed throughout.
 Their paw pads, eye rims, lips, nose and eyes should all be brown.